 A baby horse, called a foal, can be a colt if male or a filly if female.
 A baby horse is a “foal.”
 A foal begins a journey of learning, growth, and development.
 Foals are born after 11 months in their mothers’ bodies.
 Horse breeders and riders like foals.

-Understating The Journey from Foal to Adulthood
+Understating The Journey From Foal To Adulthood

 If you read what is a baby horse called above, you already know that foals are the start of a wonderful life.
 No matter their gender, colts and fillies grow swiftly.
 Anyone interested in horses must understand their birth, care, and training.